Skip to Content

 Surviving Spouses, Children and VA Loans

-Surviving spouses eligible for a VA loan may be able to help their children buy a home.
-Like a joint VA loan, surviving spouses and children can go 50/50 on a home purchase, but the VA loan, its benefits and entitlement will all be tied to the surviving spouse.
+Surviving spouses eligible for a VA loan may be able to help their children buy a home utilizing a joint VA loan.
 The surviving spouse must also use the home as their primary residence.

 What benefits are available to children of Veterans?